HousekeepLtd/legacy-styling-buildpack/README.md

 # legacy-styling-buildpack

-This build pack is bridge the gap with Heroku-22 and above, where ruby 2.5.9  is no longer supported.
+This build pack is used to bridge the gap with Heroku-22 and above, where ruby 2.5.9  is no longer supported.

 Unfortunately, our styling relies on several gems that are no longer supported in the latest version of Ruby.